 If you have an FHA loan, it’s possible to refinance to a conventional loan once you have 5% equity in your home.

-If you meet the equity eligibility requirements, refinancing to a conventional loan can give you the benefit of lower interest rates and allow you to get rid of your private mortgage insurance (if you have 20% equity in your home).
+If you meet the home equity eligibility requirements, refinancing to a conventional loan can give you the benefit of lower interest rates and allow you to get rid of your private mortgage insurance (if you have at least 20% equity in your home).

 But just because it’s possible to refinance from an FHA loan to a conventional loan, it might not make financial sense for your situation.
 You’ll need to consider the net tangible benefit for your personal finances.
-Plus, this will require you to provide asset verification and you will probably need to pay for an appraisal.
+Plus, this will require you to provide asset verification and you will probably need to pay for a new home appraisal.

 Meanwhile, an FHA Streamline Refinance can help you quickly drop the monthly payment on your existing FHA loan and without so much documentation or an appraisal.